uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * Not in any particular format (though it needs to be compatible with URLs)
     * Is **not** unique
         * Two different authors on two different nodes could be both serial #123
-        * Two different posts from two different authors could be both serial c4f71e54-7b41-448e-a4fb-031f1a20007b
+        * Two different entries from two different authors could be both serial c4f71e54-7b41-448e-a4fb-031f1a20007b

 Frontend/API Visibility | Admin             | Friend        | Follower       | Everyone <!-- @LT-IGNORE:CONSECUTIVE_SPACES@ @LT-IGNORE:WHITESPACE_RULE@ -->